adospinoiu/CSS_Lighting-Animations-and-More/README.md

 #29 Moving along watching all the videos and reading all the readings until the class starts.

 #30 Made progress now.
 Completed Week-2 of the 7th Class.

+#31 On the last week of the 7th-Class.
+Will wrap up this weekend.